rubygems/rfcs/text/0000-time-series-gem-downloads.md

 # Summary

-We will move to storing download counts in a timeseries database (specifically, timescale), to enable displaying download counts (for all gems, all versions of a single gem, or a single version) grouped by time period (e.g. the last day, month, or year).
+Today, RubyGems only stores one "all time" download count per gem.
+Users and maintainers would like to see download counts for each gem or version per day, week, month, or year in order to see usage changes over time.
+In order to provide these counts, we will start storing download counts in TimescaleDB, a time-series database.

 # Motivation

-Users would like to see this data.
+- Users and maintainers would like to see gem usage over time.
-We would like to make insertion of download counts require no contention on the production postgres database.
+- We would like to make insertion of download counts require no contention on the production postgres database.
-We would like to avoid maintaining bespoke infrastructure for download count tracking.
+- We would like to avoid maintaining bespoke infrastructure for download count tracking.
-We want to migrate to the new storage system without losing historical download counts.
+- We want to migrate to the new storage system without losing historical download counts.

 As a followup, we will work on displaying the new data in RubyGems.org, but that design work is out of scope for this RFC.